SahooManoj/Article/Encoding in PowerShell/readme.md

 ![](img/ex-1.2.png)

 Here the password is encrypted and stored as `SecureString` which is a `.NET class`.
 This is done to keep the password confidential and it automatically get deleted from the memory when the session close.

+we can store the credential in a variable to use it further in our script as shown below.